Spilling The Beans . . . About Beans

 Eat beans on an empty stomach (after any previous meals have digested).

 Soak dry beans for two days before cooking.
-Soak beans in drinking water, rinse thoroughly after 24 hours, soak in fresh water for another day and rinse thoroughly again before consumption.
+Soak beans in drinking water, rinse thoroughly after twenty-four hours, soak in fresh water for another day and rinse thoroughly again before consumption.

-Cook beans thoroughly, so that they are quite mushy.
+Cook beans thoroughly in a pressure-cooker, so that they are quite mushy.

 Do not cook with salt, as this will inhibit the breakdown process and the beans will never become mushy.

 Why Have We Been Told That Beans Are Healthy?